 Many people who have gone to addiction treatment or are otherwise in recovery are married or in a committed relationship.

-The beginning stages of a person’s journey to recovery can be challenging, and introducing a new relationship is typically unwise.
-In the early days, weeks, and months of recovery, individuals are going through a myriad of changes.
-They are adjusting to living life without their solution: drugs and alcohol.
-Emotional and mental adaptations are taking place at this time as well.
-Additionally, individuals are really beginning to discover who they are when they aren’t drinking or drugging.
+The beginning stages of a person’s journey to recovery can be challenging, and introducing a new relationship is typically unwise at this stage.
+In the early days, weeks, and months of recovery, individuals are going through myriad changes.
+They are adjusting to living life without their old solution to stress and emotional upheaval: drugs or alcohol.
+Additionally, individuals are beginning to discover who they are when they aren’t drinking or drugging.
 This process takes time.

 Recovery has to be the main priority in a person’s life if they are to live happily and successfully in sobriety.

 The general consensus in the recovery world is that individuals who are single upon entering into recovery should consider waiting about a year before venturing into the dating scene.
-This is not a set rule that you will find in any book or manual on addiction recovery, but it is easy to understand the thinking behind this answer.
-If a person is working a twelve step program, it is wise to consult their sponsor as to whether or not he or she feels that they are ready to start dating.
-Everyone is different, and some people grasp recovery quickly and progress faster than others.
+This is not a set rule, but it is easy to understand the thinking behind this answer.
+If a person is working a twelve-step program or other aftercare program, they will need to devote much of their time outside of work and family to keeping the commitments required of the program.

 Relationships take time, effort, and energy that a newly recovering individual might not have to give in the beginning.